-ACCESS (Arab Community Center for Economic and Social Services) has been serving the community for more than 47 years.
+ACCESS (Arab Community Center for Economic and Social Services) has been serving the community for 50 years.
 Founded by a group of dedicated volunteers in 1971 out of a storefront in Dearborn’s impoverished south end, ACCESS was created to assist the Arab immigrant population adapt to life in the United States.

 ACCESS’ ability to assist, improve, and empower those in need rests with the support of the community.
 Visit the donation page to find out how you can help us change lives today, and build a legacy for tomorrow.